SeydaBA/Neural_Networks_/README.md

-# Neural_Networks_
+# Neural Networks
-To predict exchange rate, I used LTSM.
-This is a sample code.
+Time series prediction using LTSM.
+This is a sample code to predict exchange rate.